bensalcie/bensalcie/README.md

 ### Hi there 👋, Welcome to my Repository

-**Ben Salcie** is ✨ professional ✨ Mobile Apps Developer with over 6 years of experience in developing mobile apps using Java, Kotlin, and Dart.
+**Ben Salcie** is a ✨ professional ✨ Mobile Apps Developer with over 6 years of experience in developing mobile apps using Java, Kotlin, and Dart.
 He is proficient in delivering quality apps that have a balance of User Interface, User Experience, and Desired Functionality.

 📫 How to reach me: